-- First of all, stealing.
-An example of trustee self-dealing is where the trustee steals assets from the trust for his or her own benefit.
+- Stealing.
+An example of trustee self-dealing is where the trustee steals assets from the trust for his or her benefit.
 The asset could be cash, personal property, or any other item that is held within the trust.
 If the trustee takes the asset without permission or against the terms of the trust, he or she has engaged in self-dealing.

-- Last but not least, generally acting inappropriately.
+- Generally acting inappropriately.
 A trustee can act inappropriately and engage in self-dealing in many possible ways.
 One example would be where a trustee sells a trust asset to himself or herself for less than fair market value.

 Contact us Today for Your Complimentary Consultation: